citrone/menu-tests/README.md

 #MenuTests

+This project is part of the Chuck Norris Jokes project I'm working on.

 The purpose of this project is to explore the way a menu is added to an Android appllication using the AppBar.